NVIDIA/nv-ingest/README.md

 NV_INGEST_ROOT=<PATH_TO_THIS_REPO>
 ```

-Note: As configured by default in [docker-compose.yaml](docker-compose.yaml), the DePlot NIM is on a dedicated GPU.
+Note: As configured by default in [docker-compose.yaml](docker-compose.yaml#L52), the DePlot NIM is on a dedicated GPU.
 All other NIMs and the nv-ingest container itself share a second.
+This is to avoid DePlot and other NIMs competing for VRAM on the same device.
+You can change the `CUDA_VISIBLE_DEVICES` pinnings as desired for your system within docker-compose.yaml.

 4. To start all services:
 `docker compose up`